Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 index("bafybeigl53pbfhwi7kvsgq66pwtye5v6o5iyso3pp4b32pdulxlykyon5m", 3);
 ```

-After running the script using ``node index.js`` we can see that now we have three files under the same directory with ``.json`` format and pointing to the IPFS content we deployed before.
+After running the script using ``node index.js`` we can see that we now have three files under the same directory in ``.json`` format and pointing to the IPFS content we deployed earlier.

-Now the process is quite similar than before, save ``.json`` files into a separate folder and do the same to upload them using Lighthouse
+Now the process is quite similar to the previous one, save the ``.json`` files in a separate folder and do the same to upload them using Lighthouse

 ```
 > lighthouse-web3 deploy pictures/test/metadata
 ```

-Now, after deploying this we will get another CID that point to the metadata instead of the image itself.
-This is useful to make OpenSea, Rarible, Artion, etc to show the correct information for our NFT.
+Now, after deploying this we will get another CID that will point to the metadata instead of the image itself.
+This is useful to make OpenSea, Rarible, Artion, etc. display the correct information for our NFT.

-**After saving the latest CID generated by the CLI we can now go to the contract and mint some NFTs**
+**After saving the last CID generated by the CLI we can now go to the contract and mint some NFTs**.

 ## Deploy your contract